George Washington Bridge: Alternate routes

 Further south along the Hudson River, the Lincoln Tunnel (Route 495) and Holland Tunnel (Interstate 78/Route 139) also enter Manhattan.
 Both tunnels are operated by the Port Authority, which collects tolls from drivers crossing the Hudson River eastbound toward New York City.
-The Verrazzano-Narrows Bridge (I-278), connecting the New York City boroughs of Staten Island and Brooklyn, is the southernmost alternate route.
+The Verrazzano–Narrows Bridge (I-278), connecting the New York City boroughs of Staten Island and Brooklyn, is the southernmost alternate route.
 It connects to the Bayonne Bridge, Goethals Bridge, and Outerbridge Crossing between Staten Island and New Jersey.
 All four bridges to Staten Island collect tolls for drivers driving into the island.
-(Note: MTA Bridges and Tunnels collects tolls for the Verrazzano-Narrows Bridge while the Port Authority collects tolls for the other three bridges to Staten Island.)
+(Note: MTA Bridges and Tunnels collects tolls for the Verrazzano–Narrows Bridge while the Port Authority collects tolls for the other three bridges to Staten Island.)

 Farther north within the New York metropolitan area, the Tappan Zee Bridge (Interstates 87/287 and New York State Thruway) avoids the congested Cross Bronx Expressway and the city proper.
 Thruway traffic sometimes uses the George Washington Bridge as a detour, since no roads cross the Hudson River between the George Washington and Tappan Zee bridges.
 The Tappan Zee Bridge also charges tolls for eastbound drivers.
 Even farther north is the Bear Mountain Bridge, carrying U.S. 6 and U.S. 202, about 20 mi north of the Tappan Zee Bridge; it also charges tolls for eastbound drivers.

 Tolls

-As of 5 January 2025, the tolls-by-mail rate going from New Jersey to New York City is $18.31 for cars and motorcycles; there is no toll for passenger vehicles going from New York City to New Jersey.
-New Jersey and New York–issued E-ZPass users are charged $14.06 for cars and $13.06 for motorcycles during off-peak hours, and $16.06 for cars and $15.06 for motorcycles during peak hours.
-Users with E-ZPass issued from agencies outside of New Jersey and New York are charged the tolls-by-mail rate.
-From July 2025, the Mid-Tier rate is $18.72, while the toll-by-mail rate is $22.38.
+As of 4 January 2026, the toll going from New Jersey to New York City is $23.30 for cars and motorcycles with toll-by-plate or E-ZPasses issued by agencies outside of New York and New Jersey.
+New Jersey and New York–issued E-ZPass users are charged $14.79 for cars and $13.79 for motorcycles during off-peak hours, and $16.79 for cars and $15.79 for motorcycles during peak hours.
+E-ZPass Mid-Tier users are charged $19.55 for cars and $19.05 for motorcycles.
+There is no toll for passenger vehicles going from New York City to New Jersey.